 - Don’t deny someone an opportunity to help you if they offer.
 In the same spirit as the travel tip above, it isn’t only about you.
 Buddhists may be trying to gain merit.
 Both the Bible and Koran instruct people to help weary travelers.
 Take hosts up on their offer for tea, advice, or whatever.
 Their helping you is actually good for their mental health.
 Think of it as selfish selflessness.

 - Don’t be an @sshole.
-Always remember you are a guest when visiting a foreign country and entitled to nothing.
+Always remember you are a guest when visiting a foreign country.
+You’re fortunate to be there and aren’t entitled to anything.
 Act that way.
 There’s a reason why the friendliest places are often the ones not yet inundated by tourism.
 Dealing with bad behavior jades people.

 - Related to above: Don’t unwittingly criticize someone’s country with disparaging remarks such as “People drive crazy here!” or “Of course the train is late, this is [insert country].”
 Us travelers do it too often, and local people often overhear it.

 - Talk to everyone.
 One small conversation could change your travels—or maybe your life.
 What you say isn’t nearly as important as you think.
 Your energy and how you make the other person feel are much more important.
 Every person you encounter is special somehow and can teach you something.
+I once said hello to a man and at a random equestrian banquet.
+He unexpectedly turned out to be journalist John Nance, one of the original discoverers of the uncontacted Tasaday Tribe!
 Sometimes, the lesson is how to have more patience.

 - Keep yourself clean.
 Cleanliness can be challenging on the road, but people will respect your effort, and you’ll experience better outcomes.
 Humans are biologically wired to make first impressions.
 Strangers decide within seconds of seeing you whether or not they like you.